ldaijiw/airport_project/README.md

 ## Database

 - A main point of the project was to design a database in which the Airport would store their data
-    - This is of course a very important aspect of any service

 ### Where was the data stored?
 - To ensure each of us were working with the same data at all times, we made use of the RDS service found on AWS